 Grow zones 9–12

-Native to South America, this tropical plant can be found thriving in hot, sunny gardens of the south.
-These stunning plants are hard to miss with bell-like flowers that can come in various colors (pink, green, yellow).
+Native to South America, these tropical flowers can be found thriving in hot, sunny gardens of the south.
+These stunning plants are hard to miss, with bell-like flowers that can come in various colors (pink, green, yellow).
 Which is a good thing, because you definitely don’t want to accidentally eat any part of them.

 7. Arum lily